Information for Prospective Students and Families

 Middlebury College has adopted the following two-stage process for making reasonable accommodations to promote the accessibility of its programs for students with qualifying disabilities:

 a.
-Prior to matriculation, each admitted student receives a Special Needs Identification Form.
+Prior to matriculation, each admitted student receives access to an Accommodation Request Form.
 Each student requesting accommodation must complete this form, which requires, among other things:

 i. a description of the disability, including the manner in which the disability limits major life activities relevant to a student's participation in Middlebury's programs;